What is BS 7858 Standard?

 Right to Work checks in line with Disclosure and Barring Service (DBS) identity requirements:

 In antithesis to common acceptance, the BS7858-compliant vetting checks do not need to include DBS checks.
 This is due to the fact that the Security Industry Authority (SIA) oversees these criminal record checks as part of an individual’s registration process.
 Nevertheless, they do continue to be a measure of best practice, and the revised Standard firmly contends in its favour.
 See 7.3.2 (c) and 7.7. (j) in the 7858 Standard.
-Organisations can also refer to the SIA’s ‘Get Licensed’ handbook which asserts that when an operative is in connection with children or susceptible adults, the Standard or an alternate heightened degree of admission should be deemed essential.
+Organizations can also refer to the SIA’s ‘Get Licensed’ handbook which asserts that when an operative is in connection with children or susceptible adults, the Standard or an alternate heightened degree of admission should be deemed essential.

 Global watchlist checks during the application process